julateh20/Statistical-Learning-and-Machine-Learning-projects/README.md

-# Machine Learning Final Project  Codes and Report
+# This Repository has four files from my machine learning project,Business Intelligence and statistical learning

 Display of my machine Learning Project
-# Git Assignment
+# The list of files are:
+.